vtx8nf/hi_there/README.md

 # Hi There
 I don't usually use the default branch.
-There are files in the python branch. :)
-The c++ branch is empty. :(
+There are files in the python branch but the c++ branch is empty.